Prince Harry ‘In Total Chaos’ Over Mother Diana’s Death – didn’t want to think about her

 Harry, 32, also said boxing had “saved” him by helping him let out aggression.

-The Telegraph says Prince Harry had decided to talk about his past in the hope it would encourage people to break the stigma surrounding mental health issues.
+The Telegraph says Prince Harry had decided to talk about his past.
+He did so in the hope it would encourage people to break the stigma surrounding mental health issues.

-Along with his brother and sister-in-law, the Duke and Duchess of Cambridge, he is promoting the Heads Together mental health campaign, the London Marathon’s charity of the year.
+Along with his brother and sister-in-law, the Duke and Duchess of Cambridge, he is promoting the Heads Together mental health campaign.
+Heads Together was the London Marathon’s charity of the year.

-Speaking to the paper’s Bryony Gordon, Prince Harry said: “I can safely say that losing my mum at the age of 12, and therefore shutting down all of my emotions for the last 20 years, has had a quite serious effect on not only my personal life but my work as well.”
+Prince Harry spoke to the paper’s Bryony Gordon.
+“I can safely say that losing my mum at the age of 12, and therefore shutting down all of my emotions for the last 20 years, has had a quite serious effect.
+Not only my personal life but my work as well.”

-He added: “I have probably been very close to a complete breakdown on numerous occasions when all sorts of grief and all sorts of lies and misconceptions and everything are coming to you from every angle.”
+He added: “I have probably been very close to a complete breakdown on numerous occasions.
+This was when all sorts of grief and all sorts of lies and misconceptions and everything are coming to you from every angle.”

 The Princess of Wales died in a car crash in Paris in August 1997.